Xiaolu Guo: Books

-Guo's 2005 autobiographical novel, Village of Stone focuses on two people, Coral and Red, who live together in Beijing, and how Coral's life changes one day when she receives a dried eel in the post, an anonymous gift from someone in her remote home village.
+Guo's 2005 autobiographical novel, Village of Stone, focuses on two people, Coral and Red, who live together in Beijing, and how Coral's life changes one day when she receives a dried eel in the post, an anonymous gift from someone in her remote home village.
 Doris Lessing spoke highly of the book in 2004: "Reading it rather like finding yourself in a dream."
 The Times Literary Supplement praised the novel: "The language has the pared-down simplicity of a fable; the effect is a bit like that of a Haruki Murakami novel."

-Guo's 2008 novel, A Concise Chinese-English Dictionary for Lovers, is the first one that she wrote in English after publishing her Chinese books.
+Guo's 2008 novel, A Concise Chinese-English Dictionary for Lovers, is the first one that she wrote in English after publishing several Chinese books.
 It tells the journey of a young Chinese woman in London.
 She soon renames herself "Z" and her encounters with an unnamed Englishman spur both of them to explore their own sense of identity.
 The novel is written in the heroine's broken English to begin with, in a dictionary form.
-With each chapter her English gradually improves, reflecting the improvement of the heroine's own English over the year in which the novel is set.
-American writer Ursula Le Guin reviewed the book in The Guardian: "We're in the hands of someone who knows how to tell a story [...]
+With each chapter, her English gradually improves, reflecting the improvement of the heroine's own English over the year in which the novel is set.
+American writer Ursula Le Guin reviewed the book in The Guardian, stating: "We're in the hands of someone who knows how to tell a story [...]
 It succeeds in luring the western reader into an alien way of thinking: a trick only novels can pull off, and indeed one of their finest tricks."

-Her 2009 novel UFO In Her Eyes, set in a semi-real Chinese village, is an experimental meta-fiction in the form of a series of police interviews about an alleged UFO sighting.
+Guo's 2009 novel UFO in Her Eyes, set in a semi-real Chinese village, is an experimental meta-fiction in the form of a series of police interviews about an alleged UFO sighting.
 The novel was adapted into a feature film, produced by Turkish German filmmaker Fatih Akin and directed by Xiaolu Guo herself.
 It received the Best Script Prize at the Hamburg International Film Festival.